 AnnMarie is also part of the creative and academic team that developed the just-launched collaboration with the band OK Go, OKGo Sandbox, which provides educators and students with STEM lessons explaining the band's popular videos.
-Get a preview of AnnMarie on our YouTube Playlist.
+See more of AnnMarie on our YouTube Playlist.

 Not entirely clear on what engineering is and how to teach it to PK-12 students?
 Here is your chance to learn the basic engineering principles that can be implemented at every grade level, from one of the foremost educators of engineering.

 Our first conversation is with Cary Sneider who just received the Robert H. Carleton Award for National Leadership in the Field of Science Education, NSTA's highest and most prestigious award.

 Cary is currently Associate Research Professor at Portland State University in Portland, OR, where he teaches courses in research methodology for teachers in a Master of Science Teaching (MST) degree program.
 Cary is the Chair of the LinkEngineering Committee and also serves as a Consultant on STEM Education for the Noyce Foundation, the Stephen D. Bechtel Jr. Foundation, and on several advisory boards.
 He is also a Writing Team Leader for the NGSS (Next Generation Science Standards.)